Aus Open: With fourth Major, superstar Naomi Osaka sets an important benchmark for women’s tennis

 Osaka’s big-match weapon

-The biggest weapon Osaka has shown through the Australian Open – as strong her groundstrokes have been – is her mentality.
-Before the final, she said this very insightful line: “I have this mentality that people don’t remember the runners-up.
+The biggest weapon Osaka has shown through the Australian Open – as strong as her groundstrokes have been – is her mentality.
+Before the final, she said: “I have this mentality that people don’t remember the runners-up.
 I think I fight the hardest in the finals.
 I think that’s where you sort of set yourself apart.”

 But this did not come to her easy.
 Osaka has had to cultivate this mentality the hard way, riding a very public and emotional rollercoaster from her breakthrough in 2018.

 Interestingly, her showing at the last three Australian Opens is a microcosm of this journey.

 2019: Osaka fought back against Kvitova from squandering championship points in the second set and being pushed to a decider, to win a second straight Grand Slam.

-2020: Osaka was stunned by 15-year-old Coco Gauff in the third round, capping a string of pre-quarterfinal exits at the last four Slams.
+2020: Osaka was stunned by 15-year-old Coco Gauff in the third round, capping a string of pre-quarterfinal exits at her previous Slams.

 2021: Osaka entered the tournament on a winning streak and completed the hard court Major double again with a redoubtable performance.